yutanicorp/powermolecli/README.md

 #### To enable TOR mode

 Edit the JSON document in the configuration file to incorporate the keywords **mode**, **gateways**, **destination**, and optionally **application**.
-When **application** is specified, the program will start the application of choice once the tunnel is ready.
+When **application** is specified, the program will start the application of choice once the Tunnel is ready.
 In the example below, the program drills through 3 hosts and ends at host #4.
-Hitting ctrl + c in terminal will dismantle tunnel (and stop application)
+Hitting ctrl + c in terminal will dismantle Tunnel (and stop application)

 ```
     {